Lauri Markkanen: Junior national team

 Markkanen made his international debut with the Finnish U-18 national team at the 2015 FIBA Europe Under-18 Championship.
-Markkanen averaged 18.2 points per game to lead the FIBA Europe Under-18 Championship in the summer of 2015.
-He was the top scorer in 2016 FIBA Europe Under-20 Championship tournament with an average of 24.9 points per game and was named to the All-Tournament Team.
+Markkanen averaged 18.2 points per game and was the top scorer in the tournament.
+He was the top scorer also in 2016 FIBA Europe Under-20 Championship tournament for Finland U20 with an average of 24.9 points per game and was named to the All-Tournament Team.